ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 I’m looking for TALENTED students with GENUINE enthusiasm for FUNDAMENTAL research in machine learning/artificial intelligence.

 - Overall:
-	- I have a very high standard for research and require students to do RIGOROUS and IN-DEPTH research INDEPENDENTLY.
+	- I have a VERY HIGH standard for research and require students to do RIGOROUS and IN-DEPTH research INDEPENDENTLY.
-	- As the entrance assessment, you will need to CLEARLY explain a RECENT paper from a top conference or journal to me.
+	- As the entrance assessment, you will need to CLEARLY explain a RECENT paper from a top conference or journal and your THOUGHTS on it.

 <!--  -->
 - Our goal: